runtimeverification/michelson-semantics/loop-invariants.md

 stack->pop();
 ```

-Note that, if we view our loop this way, the actual continuation condition check
+Note that, if we view our loop this way, the actual continuation condition
-is side-effect free.
+check is side-effect free.
 This means it is enough to consider checkpoints:

 - before loop execution at point (1)
 - symbolically after loop iteration at point (2)

+Note that, by abuse of notation, before we execut the next iteration of a
+Michelson `LOOP` instruction, we will refer to the boolean element that appears
+at the top of stack as its continuation condition (CC).

 ### Invariant Checkpoints for Michelson